Universe (role-playing game): Robots

+Spacecraft

+Spacecraft travel within a star system using fission engines fueled by "radioactives", which generally must be purchased at starports.
+The rule book supplies formulas for computing travel times between planets given different levels of constant acceleration/deceleration from 1g to 5g.

 Travel between star systems is accomplished by means of an onboard psion character using a hyperjump "engine".
 The hyperjump is instantaneous and uses no fuel, but it can be initiated only after the spacecraft has traveled far away from the gravity fields of the system's sun and planets.
 Also, the further away the target star system, the greater the probability of a potentially catastrophic misjump - especially if the psion is not highly skilled in hyperjump navigation.
 Another limitation is that all but the most expensive hyperjump engines become "unstable" and must be replaced after a few jumps (at significant expense).

 Starship design consists of choosing from 13 basic spacecraft hulls and then adding interchangeable modules, or pods.
 A given hull type has a specific pod capacity and distinct characteristics regarding performance and combat (i.e. a particular mix of fission-drive engine, armor, force field and basic weapons).
 The hulls range from a small two-person spacefighter (high performance but too small to accommodate any pods) up to ponderous, 12-pod cargo-transport or heavy cruiser hulls.
 There are 23 types of pods, including Heavy Weapons, Luxury Cabin, Tractor Beam, Augmented Hyperjump, Bio-Research, Buffered Cargo, and the BattleCraft Pod (containing a spacefighter).

 Rules for combat between spacecraft are presented in a separate tactical-level space combat boardgame, SPI's DeltaVee.

 World Generation

+World Generation in Universe is a three-step iterative process where each step adds a layer of detail to the star system being generated.
+This approach was the result of co-developer Gerard Christopher Klug's experience as a Traveller referee.
+Klug tired of making his players wait for him to complete the entire protracted Traveller system generation process each time they hyperjumped into a new system.
+Thus, while a Universe star system can be generated down to the smallest detail before play (using all 17 tables in the World Generation chapter), the process is designed to also allow the appropriate level of detail to be generated ad hoc during a play session.

+Star System

+The first step of the process allows the GM to, in a matter of minutes, populate the star system with several adventure-worthy planets and moons of specific size, position and "type" (the "Planet Type" is a rough gauge of the habitability of the world; either Earthlike, Tolerable, or Hostile.)